FabianTerhorst/Iron/README.md

 Iron.chest().load(reposCallObservable, Repo.class);
 ```

 You can also use Iron.chest()´s methods.
-Your custom classes must have no-arg constructor

 ```java
 Iron.chest().write("username", "fabian");